tamulib-dc-labs/docs/_sources/applications/avalon/avalon_importing_entities.rst.txt

 1. When the .xlsx spreadsheet is complete, place it under the automatically generated folder for the collection in the :code:`cifs/avalon-pre/collection_name` or :code:`cifs/avalon-prod/collection_name` drive (not under :code:`cifs/avalon_pre/collection_name/content` or :code:`cifs/prod/collection_name/content`).

 2. Drag and drop the .xlsx spreadsheet into the cifs drive.
 It should automatically disappear.
 Eventually, you will get an automatically generated email saying the metadata table passed the requirements.

-Later, you will receive a second automatically generated email telling you the metadata on the table passed standards.
+3. Later, you will receive a second automatically generated email telling you the metadata on the table passed standards.
 If your table didn't pass the standards, fix it and upload it to the cifs drive again.

-3. Once you get the second email, if the items didn't automatically load in your collection, you can import the batch in Dropbox.
-Select all materials from :code:`content`.
-Note that if you are using a older version of Avalon, you cannot upload transcripts.
+Note that you do not need to change the excel file name as directed on the email, but if you don't, all items will be uploaded a second time on the next upload attempt.

+4. All items should be uploaded directly into Avalon.

 ----------
 Publishing